vivianblanco-tech/device-flow/readme.md

 - CSRF protection on all forms
 - Role-based access control (RBAC):
   - Dashboard: Logistics users only
+  - Inventory: All roles (Client users see only their company's laptops)
   - Pickup forms: Client and Logistics users
   - Reception reports: Warehouse and Logistics users
   - Delivery forms: Software engineers (via magic links)